wxy999999/workspace/readme.txt

 Git is distributed a version conctrl system
-Git is a free software
+Git is a free software distributed under the GPL